holdex/developers/docs/LEAVE_POLICY.md

    ```

 1. **Create a Pull Request** with your changes
-1. **Wait for approval** - HR will review and merge your PR if approved
+1. **Wait for approval** - HR will review it by D-1 at the latest and merge your PR if it’s approved
 1. **After merge** - your leave is recorded and will appear in the automated
    summary